yuvalmGS/gigaspaces-wiki-jekyll/xap97/session-based-messaging-api.markdown

 ## The UNMATCHED NotifyActionType
 The `UNMATCHED` `NotifyActionType` should be used when you would like to receive notifications for objects which got their value been updated where the object that was initially matches the template no longer matches the template.
 Example:
 You would like to maintain within the client side a list for all the objects which got their status as `true`.
-You registe for notifications using a template which had the status field as `true`.
+You register for notifications using a template which had the status field as `true`.

 An object with status as `true` is written into the space.
 This triggers a notification about the existence of this object.
 In some point the object is read from the space, the status field value changed from `true` to `false` and the object is written back into the space with its updated data.